Francisca Mutapi: Research

 Mutapi's lab at the University of Edinburgh, the Parasite Immuno-epidemiology Group, researches immune responses to helminths within individuals and across populations primarily in Africa.

 Additionally her research has a focus on developing a formulation of praziquantel, the only drug effective against schistosomiasis infection, for children.
 Currently the drug is a large pill which children in high-risk areas struggle and are often reluctant to take.

 Currently there are no available vaccines for infections by helminth worms including bilharzia.
 Mutapi is pioneering proteomics approaches to develop new vaccine candidates for these parasites.
-This involves the use of mass spectrometry find parasite antigens (proteins which activate an adaptive immune response) which are ingredients for effective vaccines.
+This involves the use of mass spectrometry to find parasite antigens (proteins which activate an adaptive immune response) which are ingredients for effective vaccines.

 In poorer regions of Africa coinfection by multiple different pathogens is a common occurrence.
 Mutapi has pioneered research into many examples of this, such as malaria and schistosomiasis coinfections, and infections by multiple different malaria species.